Chapter 9 - General Provisions

 I. POLICY STATEMENT

 It is the policy of The University of Texas at San Antonio (UTSA) to provide an educational and working environment that provides equal opportunity to all members of the UTSA community.
-In accordance with federal and state law, UTSA prohibits unlawful discrimination on the basis of race, color, sex, religion, national origin, age, disability, citizenship, and veteran status in all aspects of employment and education.
-Sexual misconduct and sexual harassment in any form (including sexual violence) will not be tolerated and individuals who engage in such conduct will be subject to disciplinary action.
-Discrimination on the basis of sexual orientation, gender identity, and gender expression are also prohibited pursuant to this policy.
+In accordance with federal and state law, UTSA prohibits unlawful discrimination on the basis of race, color, sex, religion, national origin, age, disability, citizenship, gender identity, gender expression, and veteran status in all aspects of employment and education.
+Discrimination on the basis of sexual orientation is also prohibited pursuant to this policy.

-This policy is the principal prohibition of sexual harassment (including sexual violence), sexual misconduct and gender discrimination regardless of where it occurs, including both on and off university property, if it potentially affects the alleged victim’s education or employment; and the principal prohibition of all other forms of discrimination on campus, except discrimination based upon disability, which is controlled by the Handbook of Operating Procedures (HOP) policy 9.02, Persons with Disabilities.
+This policy is the principal prohibition of all forms of discrimination regardless of where it occurs, including both on and off university property, if it potentially affects the alleged victim’s education or employment with the following exceptions: discrimination based upon disability (which is controlled by the Handbook of Operating Procedures (HOP) policy 9.02 Persons with Disabilities), and Sexual Harassment/Sexual Misconduct (which is controlled by the HOP policy 9.24).

 This policy and its complaint procedure apply to all UTSA administrators, faculty, staff, students, visitors and applicants for employment or admission.